Russia's Putin orders investment in "new economy"

 In line with the law, the government resigned on Monday, with Deputy Prime Minister Viktor Zubkov becoming an acting prime minister until Medvedev’s appointment.
 Medvedev will have two weeks to form the new cabinet.

-In the decrees, Putin said he wanted the government to sell its stakes in firms which do not belong to natural resources or defense sectors and are not natural monopolies.
-That would require a change to the state’s privatization program when he wanted in place by November 1, he added.
+In the decrees, Putin said he wanted the government to sell its stakes in firms which do not belong to natural resources or defence sectors and are not natural monopolies.
+That would require a change to the state’s privatisation programme when he wanted in place by Nov.
+1, he added.

-During Medvedev’s presidency Russia drafted an ambitious $32 billion privatization plan but little progress has been made while the role of the state in the economy has continued to grow.
+During Medvedev’s presidency Russia drafted an ambitious $32 billion privatisation plan but little progress has been made while the role of the state in the economy has continued to grow.

-The decree asked the government to analyze the efficiency of three “state corporations” whose activity is regulated by special laws and which receive capital injections from the budget.
+The decree asked the government to analyse the efficiency of three “state corporations” whose activity is regulated by special laws and which receive capital injections from the budget.

 Putin also asked the government to present proposals by June 1, 2012 on the reform of the government procurement system with obligatory public hearings on all state orders exceeding 1 billion roubles ($33.63 million).